 Mello – Mindful Social Media

 My bachelor thesis investigates how interface design can support a healthier and more conscious digital consumer behaviour.
-The result is a social media app, that is mindful and respects its users.
+As a result I designed a social media app, that is mindful and respects its users.

 Supervision: Prof. Matthias Edler-Golla

 Social media shapes our everyday life, having both positive and negative effects.
 Most people are aware of those negative effects, but they find it difficult to get away from their excessive digital consumption.

 Asking myself why it is so hard for us to change our digital consumer behaviour, I looked at different literature and studies.
 In the end I identified three basic causes within the interface design.